tddyer/mlb-statistics-web-crawler/README.md

 ## How?
 The project is written in python3 and uses both Beautiful Soup 4 and pandas to scrape information from two sites: (1) mlb.com for base statistics as well as team rosters and (2) baseballsavant.mlb.com for in-depth player statistics.
   - Once the stats are gathered, they are sorted by positional category (position player or pitcher) as well as by team, and then stored in a json file (30 in total, one for each team).
+  - From there, the stats can easily be accessed from the json files to be analyzed for player ratings.

 ## Current state:
-- All statistics have been parsed, cleaned, and stored in json files
+- All statistics have been scraped, cleaned, and stored in json files.

 ## In progress:
 - Currently working on generating the player rating algorithms which will use statistical analysis to form an overall rating for each individual player.